-Two teams of students from SAIT’s School of Information and Communications Technologies (ICT) took third and fifth place in a unique virtual study abroad opportunity — a global game of cybersecurity capture the flag (CTF).
+Two teams of students from SAIT’s School for Advanced Digital Technology (SADT) took third and fifth place in a unique virtual study abroad opportunity — a global game of cybersecurity capture the flag (CTF).

 If you never played CTF outside as a kid, the basic idea is really in the name — teams compete to grab a hidden or hard-to-reach flag from their opposition and bring it safely back to home base.

 In the world of cybersecurity, CTF works on the same principle — only teams use information security tools and techniques to perform digital “break-ins” and uncover hidden secrets in vulnerable programs or websites for points.